Comcast/cmb/README.txt

     -Dcmb.log4j.propertyFile=/<cmb_path>/config/log4j.properties -Dcmb.propertyFile=/<cmb_path>/config/cmb.properties

-7. Go to admin UI and create user "cns_internal" with password "cqs_internal".
+7. Go to admin UI and create a user with user name "cns_internal" and password "cqs_internal".

-   TODO: more detail
+   Or, if you prefer to create a different user name / password ensure that in cmb.properties the fields cmb.cns.user.name and cmb.cns.user.password are set accordingly.

 8. Build the worker node cmb.tar.gz (see build instructions below) or download binary from github and install into one or more nodes (recommended at least two nodes) by extracting the package into /usr/local/cmb.
 Edit the run.sh file and ensure that the settings for